 - Sample Governance Policies, by Mel Gill from The Institute on Governance, covers board structures, board roles, committees and many other key topics.

-- The Muttart Foundation has a hiring and performance outline for obtaining feedback about Executive Director performance from board members, partner agencies, funders and employees.
+- Nathan Garber & Associates has a template for creating questionnaires to obtain feedback about Executive Director performance from board members, partner agencies, funders and employees.
+The template is available at garberconsulting.com/360_degree_questionnaire.pdf.